Lorenzo-Bonelli/Plasma-TLBM/README.md

 # Plasma-TLBM
-The desccription of a plasma using a THermal Lattice BOltzmann Method
+The desccription of a plasma using a Thermal Lattice Boltzmann Method